Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the admissibility of evidence in applications and case presentation.
-This article focuses your revision on the following syllabus points:
+For SQE2, you are required to understand how to analyse the admissibility of evidence and prepare applications and case theory that address inclusionary and exclusionary rules across criminal and civil proceedings, with a focus on the following syllabus points:

 Test Your Knowledge